dZlatanovski/React-Restaurant-Menu/README.md

 # React-Restaurant-Menu
-A small app that I made using React JS, that is basically a menu and an order list for a japanese restaurant.
+A small app that I made using React JS, that is basically a menu and an order list for a Japanese restaurant.
 This is my first React JS project and I made it in order to get familiar with how React JS works.
 ## How to initialize the app on your local machine
 Make sure you have Node JS installed on your machine.
 You can grab it here -> https://nodejs.org/en/ After you've cloned the repository and have made sure that you have Node JS on your machine, open up Command Prompt and cd into the folder of the repository.